Fuji, land of snow

-To Hara, one of the fifty-three relays of the Tōkaidō (1850-51), Utagawa Hiroshige (1797-1858) stages a foreground populated by small figures who seem overwhelmed by the majesty of Mount Fuji whose summit overhangs the frame in the background.
+For Hara, one of the fifty-three relays of the Tōkaido (1850-51), Utagawa Hiroshige (1797-1858) stages a foreground populated by small figures who seem overwhelmed by the majesty of Mount Fuji whose summit overhangs the frame in the background.

 Artist settling down to draw Mount Fuji shows a preparatory drawing of Hokusai for the One Hundred Views of Mount Fuji (circa 1834) next to the printing of the “wood of lines”.
 Here again, the artist gives indications to the engraver who will interpret them in a less stylized way.

-A courtesan of House Asahimaruya (1775-1780) by Isoda Koryusai (active 1764-1788) illustrates the life of the great courtesans (Tayū ou oiran) which were often at the forefront of fashion.
-We see a oiran to whom his two following presents a new model of fabric decorated with an image of Mount Fuji.
+A courtesan of House Asahimaruya (1775-1780) by Isoda Koryusai (active 1764-1788) illustrates the life of the great courtesans (Tayū ou they will hear) which were often at the forefront of fashion.
+We see a they will hear to whom his two following presents a new model of fabric decorated with an image of Mount Fuji.
 The finesse and precision of the textile patterns is remarkable.

 Laughing women by Kitagawa Utamaro (1753-1806), executed in 1798, shows a group of women in front of a screen adorned with Mount Fuji.